The term, personal finance, is an extremely broad one... which could theoretically incorporate just about anything relating to your money!

 Is it Time for You to Invest?

 If you feel like you have your day-to-day life under control, then it’s time to start thinking a little more long-term.
 Any debts should be paid-off in full, and you should have an emergency fund close at hand for a contingency plan ☂️

 If you’d like to try and grow your money over time, then consider investing.
 There are many strategies when it comes to investing for beginners, but the best approach for young people is simply to start as early as possible!

 As long as you’re certain that you won’t require access to your money in the foreseeable future, then investing it early could be a wise move because it allows you to take advantage of compounding.

-Compounding is the process whereby any potential earnings from investments are reinvested (and the long-term effect can be both surprising and powerful) 😯
+Compounding is the process whereby earnings from investments are reinvested (and the long-term effect can be both surprising and powerful) 😯

 Note: Your capital is at risk if you invest.
-The value of your investments may go down as well as up.
 Past performance is not a reliable indicator of future results

 When opening your investment account, a cash ISA or stocks and shares ISA are often considered a good place to start due to the tax-free allowance on earnings that all adults in the UK are given (subject to an annual cap).